Triceps: Training

-The triceps can be worked through either isolation or compound elbow extension movements and can contract statically to keep the arm straightened against resistance.
+The triceps can be stimulated through either isolated elbow extension movements or compound pressing movements and can contract statically to keep the arm straightened against resistance.

 Isolation movements include cable push-downs, lying triceps extensions, and arm extensions behind the back.
-Examples of compound elbow extension include pressing movements like the push up, JM press, bench press, close grip bench press (flat, incline or decline), military press and dips.
-A closer grip targets the triceps more than wider grip movements.
+Examples of compound pressing movements include the push up, the JM press, the bench press and its variants, the military press and dips.
+A closer grip shifts emphasis to the triceps in these compounds.

-Static contraction movements include pullovers, straight-arm pulldowns, and bent-over lateral raises, which are also used to build the deltoids and latissimus dorsi.
+Static contraction movements include pullovers, straight-arm pulldowns, and bent-over lateral raises, which are also used to build the deltoids and the latissimus dorsi.

 Ruptures of the triceps muscle are rare, and typically only occur in anabolic steroid users.

 Clinical significance

 The triceps reflex, elicited by hitting the triceps, is often used to test the function of the nerves of the arm.
 This tests spinal nerves C6 and C7, predominantly C7.
+This reflex can be tested by abducting the Elbow and Shoulder to 90 degrees, then tapping the tendon with a Reflex hammer near to the Olecranon.

+Triceps tendinitis can occur when the muscles are overloaded.
+It typically takes the form of chronic posterior elbow pain and it worsens with active extension.
+The condition is normally seen in men between the ages of 30 and 40 who are throwing athletes.
+It is commonly treated with rest and pain control.